larissa-ala/futsoul/README.md

 # 🥅 FutSoul — community soccer pickup & rsvp platform

-FutSoul is a mobile web platform that enables players to rsvp for pickup sessions, access session photos, and get notified about future games.
-The site emphasizes a mobile first design and intro animation that highlights community and player identity.
+FutSoul's mission is to bring the beautiful game back to the community.
+As access to fields become limited and organizing games gets harder, FutSoul creates a space where players can simply show up, play, and reconnect through the game.

 ## 🎯 Features

+- 📱 Optimized for mobile use , otherwise minimize browser
 - 📅 RSVP for upcoming soccer sessions
-- 🔔 Option to stay informed about future sessions
+- 🔔 Learn more about our sponsor of the week and mvp of the week!
 - 💵 $5 session fee transparency for equipment costs
-- 🖼 Animated intro showing player culture & community
-- 📱 Optimized for mobile use
-- 🔐 Supabase data backend
-- 🌐 Hosted publicly via GitHub Pages

 ## 🧠 Technology Stack